swap357/blog/content/post/how-to-x-ray-the-system.md

 +++
 author = "Swapnil Patel"
-title = "how to x-ray system with flamescope" date = "2023-10-01" description = ""
+title = "how to x-ray system: Using linux-perf,famegraphs and flamescope" date = "2023-10-01"
+description = ""
 tags = [